bhenzyldave/bhesh/README.md

 // Or (If you haven't added it on PATH) chsh "$(your/build/bhesh/path)"
 ```
-> [!NOTE]
+> [!CAUTION]
-> Windows is not yet compatible with this shell, but it will be in the near future.
+> Windows is not yet compatible with this shell,
+> but it will be in the near future.